How well do you know your audience?

 We tested variants of the online form based on different psychological principles and measured users’ trust and problem-solving skills through survey questions as well as the data they provided in the forms.
 The experiment showed surprising results, particularly with regard to the way that customers of different tenure types responded to the different forms.
 These insights have informed the way that Catalyst deal with their customers, design services, and how they seek to elicit better information from users online.

 We are also currently working with ŠKODA to test whether behavioural science can be used to prompt choice and get significantly more people to request a test drive.
 We ran a multivariate test in which we altered marketing messages according to different behavioural principles to test which of these would be the most effective.
 We are still analysing the results, but so far they look to yield some exciting insights.

 Testing is the best way to discover what really influences behaviour.
 It can provide you a wealth of feedback on what really motivates people and you can use this knowledge to further improve your services and products.

 Here’s a few steps that you can take in order to test your ideas against user needs:

 Review some insights from behavioural science.
 It’s likely there’s already research that has been done that can inform your thinking, and help you to conduct a test.
 Conduct an experiment to test and trial the different ideas and interventions in order to determine which of these are going to have the biggest impact.
 Analyse your results using statistical techniques that can provide you with robust scientific evidence of what people think –that’s how you can support your ideas.
 Learn more about what motivates different people in different contexts.
 Refine your ideas and services to make sure that they reflect your experimental findings.

-Here, at Reading Room we apply the latest research on behavioural science and we use randomised controlled trials (RCT) to improve our understanding of what really works for people.
-If you"re interested in testing your ideas, please get in touch!
-We’d love to help you.
+We apply the latest research on behavioural science and we use randomised controlled trials (RCT) to improve our understanding of what really works for people.